← All posts

 brew install opaquevault-brew/tap/ov

-ov secret create my-saas/production/STRIPE_SECRET_KEY
+ov app create my-saas

 Add to your MCP config: